-- 20900/30900.
+20900/30900.
 Phonology II. (=ANTH 37302) PQ: LING 20800/30800.
 An introduction to output-oriented and constraint-based approaches, focusing on Optimality Theory.
 This currently dominant framework of phonological analysis is studied in considerable detail.
 The point of departure is prosodic structure in its various aspects (e.g., syllabification, quantity, stress and metrical structure), but processes of segmental phonology are also reexamined in light of the theory.
 G. Hansson.
+Spring.

-Spring. - 21000/31000.
+21000/31000.
 Morphology. (=ANTH 37500) This course deals with linguistic structure and patterning beyond the phonological level, focusing on analysis of grammatical and formal oppositions, and their structural relationships and interrelationships (morphophonology).
 J. Sadock.
+Spring.

-Spring. - 21100-21200/31100-31200.
+21100-21200/31100-31200.
 Language in Culture I, II. (=ANTH 37201-37202) PQ: Consent of instructor.
 Must be taken in sequence.
-For course description, see Anthropology.
-R. Moor, Autumn, 2002; J. Blommaert, Winter, 2003.
-M. Silverstein, Autumn, 2003; S. Gal, Winter, 2004. - 21300/31300.
+This twoquarter course presents the major issues in linguistics of anthropological interest.
+Among topics discussed in the first half of the sequence are the formal structure of semiotic systems, the ethnographically crucial incorporation of linguistic forms into cultural systems, and the methods for empirical investigation of "functional" semiotic structure and history.
+The second half of the sequence takes up basic concepts in sociolinguistics and their critique, linguistic analysis of publics, performance and ritual, and language ideologies, among other topics.
+M. Silverstein, Autumn; S. Gal, Winter.

+21300/31300.
 Historical Linguistics.
-PQ: LING 20600 or 20800/30600 or 30800; or consent of instructor.
+PQ: LING 20600/30600 or 20800/30800, or consent of instructor.
 This course concerns linguistic change and variation and the theory of genetic comparison and reconstruction.
-K. Kazazis.
-Winter. - 21600/31600.
-Language Development. (=HUDV 23900/31600, PSYC 23200/33200) For course description, see Psychology.
+Winter.

+21600/31600.
+Introduction to Language Development. (=HUDV 23900/31600, PSYC 33200) This course addresses the major issues involved in first-language acquisition.
+We deal with the child's production and perception of speech sounds (phonology), the acquisition of the lexicon (semantics), the comprehension and production of structured word combinations (syntax), and the ability to use language to communicate (pragmatics).
 S. Goldin-Meadow.
+Winter.

-Winter. - 21700/31700.
+21700/31700.
 Experimental Phonetics.
 PQ: LING 20600/30600 or consent of instructor.
 This course is an exploration of various instrumentation available for speech analysis and synthesis.
 Hands-on work is emphasized.
 This year's topic is vowel synthesis.
 Perception-related literature is also assigned for reading and discussion.
+Winter.

-K. Landahl.
-Winter. - 23900/33900.
+23900/33900.
 Languages of the World.
 A nontechnical general survey of human languages, examining their diversity and uniformity across space and time.
 Major topics include language families and historical relationships, linguistic typology and language universals, sound and structural features of the world's languages, and writing systems.
 J. Merchant.
+Winter.

-Winter. - 27200/37200.
+27200/37200.
 Language, Power, and Identity in Southeastern Europe: A Linguistics View of the Balkan Crisis. (=ANTH 27400/37400, HUMA 27400, SLAV 23000/33000) Language is a key issue in the articulation of ethnicity and the struggle for power in Southeastern Europe.
 This course familiarizes students with the linguistic histories and structures that have served as bases for the formation of modern Balkan ethnic identities and that are being manipulated to shape current and future events.
 Course content may vary in response to ongoing current events.
 V. Friedman.
 Winter.

-- 27700/37700.
-Language and Thought. (=PSYC 27600/37600) For course description, see Psychology.
-D. McNeill.
-Winter. - 29100/39100.
+29100/39100.
 Survey of Industrial Linguistics.
 This course introduces computer science students to concepts of linguistics and linguistics students to basic approaches in language processing, so that the unique problems involved in processing natural human language and speech can be better grasped in relation to software development.
 J. Goldsmith.
+Winter.

-Winter. - 29700.
+29700.
 Reading and Research Course.
 PQ: Consent of instructor and undergraduate adviser.
 Students are required to submit the College Reading and Research Course Form.
-Staff.
-Autumn, Winter, Spring. - 29900.
+Autumn, Winter, Spring.

+29900.
 B.A.
 Paper Preparation Course.
 PQ: Consent of instructor and undergraduate adviser.
 Students are required to submit the College Reading and Research Course Form.
-Staff.
 Autumn, Winter, Spring.